jochster/starter-hugo-research-group-iloc/content/authors/brenner/_index.md

 user_groups:
   - Organizers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His is currently a professor at the Institute of Cartography and Geoinformatics, Leibniz University Hannover.
+He received his Ph.D. at the University of Stuttgart, Faculty of Civil Engineering and Surveying in 2000.
+Since 2002, he is the head of the Junior Research Group ``Automatic Methods for Fusion, Reduction and Consistent Combination of Complex Heterogeneous Geoinformation".
+He received the Internationaler Carl Pulfrich award in 2001.
+His research interests are laser scanning, image processing, and pattern recognition.